Willow Park, Texas

 Willow Park is a city in Parker County, Texas, United States.
 The population was 4,936 in 2020.

 Willow Park was the location of Trinity Meadows Race Track, one of the first horse racing tracks opened once Texas legalized parimutuel betting.
-However, it was never seriously considered for upgrade to first-class status, and once Lone Star Park opened, Trinity Meadows Race Track closed.
+However, it was never seriously considered for upgrade to first-class status.
+Lone Star Park opened after Trinity Meadows Race Track closed due to a federal lawsuit and violations of the federal Clean Water Act.
 It is home to Squaw Creek golf course, located just off Ranch House Road.

 KTVT, Channel 11 in Fort Worth operates a 1 million watt doppler radar in Willow Park.

 Geography

 According to the United States Census Bureau, the city has a total area of 6.3 sqmi, of which 6.2 sqmi is land and 0.1 sqmi (1.60%) is water.
 The population of Willow Park's corporate limits is 5,100.